 Now that you know approximately how much you can save, think about your trip.
 Where do you want to go?
 What do you want to do there?
 Are you going on a 7-day trip around Ireland or on a 3-month backpacking trip in South America?

-If it’s not, time to think about other more affordable trip.
-If it’s realistic, it’s time to set goals and work
+If it’s not, time to think about another more affordable trip.
+If it’s realistic, it’s time to set goals and work backward

 Transfer your money right away